-A three-strand barbed-wire perimeter fence encloses the site; most of it is set along the property boundary.
-The perimeter fence was intact except for one location with a broken strand that was repaired during the inspection (PL-1).
-Two barbed-wire gates-one on the north fence line and the other on the east fence line-provide egress from the site to offsite monitoring wells; both gates were locked.
+A three-strand barbed-wire perimeter fence encloses the site; most of it is set along the property boundary (PL-1).
+The perimeter fence was intact except for one location along the north fence line (near boundary sign P24) with a broken strand that was repaired during the inspection.

+Two barbed-wire gates-one on the east fence line and the other on the north fence line-provide egress from the site to offsite monitoring wells; both gates were locked.

 There are 45 perimeter signs bolted to the perimeter fence posts.
 Several perimeter signs have bullet damage but remain legible.
-Perimeter signs P2, P38, and P43 were faded or damaged; replacement signs were installed during the inspection (PL-2).
-Perimeter signs P4-P13 along the west perimeter fence line are becoming illegible due to fading and should be replaced within the next couple of years.
+Perimeter signs P36, P37, P39, and P42 are constructed of plastic and should be replaced with metal signs.
+Perimeter signs P4-P13 along the west perimeter fence line are becoming illegible due to fading.
+Perimeter signs that are damaged and showing wear will be replaced over the next 2 years.
 No other maintenance needs were identified.